A Local's Agra: 12 Questions with Rashid, a Fifth-Generation Marble Artisan

 Tell me something about the Taj nobody writes about.

-But here's what gets me: the inlay on the lower walls near the floor — where most tourists don't look — is actually more detailed than the famous panels higher up.
-The artisans knew the emperor would inspect up close while sitting, so the bottom sections have the finest stone cutting.
+Here's the detail that stays with Rashid: the inlay on the lower walls near the floor, where most tourists never look, is finer than the famous panels higher up.
+The artisans knew the emperor would inspect them up close while seated, so the bottom sections hold the most exacting stone-cutting.
+His family has studied these patterns for five generations, and every generation still finds something new in the stone.

 Favorite time of year?

-Avoid May and June.
-I live here and even I try to leave.
-Forty-five degrees, hot wind, dust storms.
-The marble surface can hit 60°C."
+Avoid May and June — even those who live here try to leave.
+Forty-five degrees, hot wind, dust storms, and a marble surface that can hit 60°C.

 Final advice?